NCTU-MLLab/Chia-Wei-Tsao-Graph-Evolved-Transformer-for-Dynamic-Network-Representation/README.md

 ## Setup

 Please create the environment with the instruction.
-With the instruction shown as below can create the image.
+With the instruction shown as below you can create the image.

 ```sh
 sudo docker build -t gcn_env:latest docker-set-up/